Joel Aguero

 Outcome

-One coherent narrative held to a single craft bar, from the brand through the product - and a product developers actually liked using.
+One coherent system from the product through the brand, and a product developers liked using.
 Codegen was acquired by ClickUp and integrated into the product.
-Along the way the role grew well past design: I built and managed a team of three designers, a marketer, and a copywriter, worked alongside roughly twelve engineers, and owned product operations and creative direction - podcast production, promotional video, paid-digital strategy, and an internship program.
+Along the way I built and led a team of three designers, a marketer, and a copywriter, and worked alongside roughly twelve engineers.